afruizc/blog/content/04-my-journey-in-the-functional-world.md

 ### Elm

-As ELM was a runner up, it was a natural choice.
-Elm struck me as a much simpler yet elegantly designed language.
-I was very pleseantly surprised by `elm/parser` and `elm/browser`.
-In many ways it felt like Elm was a Haskell optimized for frontend applications.
-And by getting those details right, Elm seemed like a fantasy to me.
-I became enamoured by the language.
+Elm was a natural next choice.
+It struck me as a much simpler yet elegantly designed language.
+I was pleasantly surprised by the APIs in packages like `elm/parser` and `elm/browser`.
+In many ways it felt like Elm was a Haskell where the focus was frontend.
+And in line with that focus, many of the details just felt right.
+I grew enamoured by the day.

-The APIs were concise.
 My very first app was
 [Conway's game of life](https://github.com/afruizc/elmjuegodelavida).
-It helped me learn the "ELM architecture" and how to deal with state efficiently.
-The more ELM I wrote, the more I understood how Haskell had inspired it in many ways.
+It helped me learn the "Elm architecture" and how to deal with state efficiently.
+The more Elm I wrote, the more I understood how Haskell had inspired it in many ways.

+Elm is pure just like Haskell.
+Instead of monads, however, it uses Commands and Subscriptions to solve the purity problem.
-Through Commands and Subscriptions it manages to get a grip an all impure computations and manages to keep all computations pure.
+Commands and Subscriptions are how computations are described and given to the Elm Runtime.

 My second project was a file viewer for the browser that used VIM keys.
 I called it [linesurfer](https://github.com/afruizc/linesurfer).
 I spend several weeks on this project and realized text editors